Appfairy/shapeit/README.md

 assert(prettySquare.name, 'square')
 ```

-The result would also be a shape, but with a much reduced number of coordinates that were best aligned with one of the shapes presented in the shape atlas.
+The result would also be a shape, but with a much reduced number of vertices that were best aligned with one of the shapes presented in the shape atlas.
 The resulted shape would also have an additional `name` field representing the name of the shape.
 The only exception would be a circle result, where we would have an object with a `center` and `radius` fields:

 ```js
 import shapeit from 'shapeit'